ThibaultSchowing/IMPTOX_XAI/docs/eFuzzy-CoCo.md

     ### Fuzzy CoCo

     To find the right values, e.g. where are the cutoffs for a variable to be small, medium or large, and to find the rules, FUGE uses Co-evolutionary Computation.
 Co-evolutionary computation is an extension of evolutionary algorithms (EAs) where multiple interacting populations evolve simultaneously.
 Instead of a single population optimizing in isolation, co-evolution involves different groups influencing each other's evolution, leading to more dynamic and adaptive solutions.

+=== abstract "Work In Progress"

+    Over the past decade, FUGE, the software implementing Fuzzy CoCo, has undergone sporadic updates and been used by various users, resulting in multiple unmatched and gradually outdated versions.
+Recently, its GUI was removed, and the codebase was cleaned to facilitate integration into a Python package.
+The integration is still in progress, and the current version allows only model creation and prediction.
+However, rule extraction, training process visualization, and additional features will be available soon.
+Stay tuned!